Computer Monitoring Software Reports

 BrowseReporter’s computer monitoring reports provide detailed insights into how employees are using technology in the workplace.
 Collect and compare computer usage data to make data-informed employee productivity and technology management decisions.

-See all of the websites your employees visit, even when they use private browsing
+See all of the websites your employees visit, even when they use private browsing or delete their history

 Collect evidence of unsafe and unproductive internet activities and ensure that employees are following acceptable use policies